jakenguyen0118/ruby-classes-lecture/ruby-classes-part2/README.md

 casey.print_info
 ```

-## Class methods
+## Class Methods

 A class method is a method that is associated with a class (and with a module in Ruby), not with an instance of a class.
 You can invoke class methods by prefixing the name of the method with the name of the class to which it belongs, such as to Math.sqrt(36).
 Class methods are also called static methods.

 ```ruby
   def Employee.print